 The Brenner Scholarship is also awarded based on academic achievement (minimum 3.5 GPA).
 This scholarship is a one-time award of $500, which is applied to the recipient's tuition and fees for the following fall semester.
 Applicants must have completed at least one full academic semester at EMU, earning a minimum of ten graduate credit hours prior to application.

 The King-Chavez-Parks Future Faculty Scholarship is awarded to students who are pursuing a masters or doctoral degree in a Michigan post-secondary educational institution.
 Masters Fellows must pursue and attain a masters degree within four years of initially receiving this fellowship award.
 Doctoral Fellows must pursue and attain a dotoral degree within eight years of initially receiving this award.
 Applicants must either pursue a doctoral degree at a Michigan post-secondary educational institution within one year after attaining their Masters degree or begin a teaching or administrative career in a 2 or 4 year post-secondary institution and continue this employment for a minimum of three years.

 Recipients must maintain a 3.0 GPA to maintain the fellowship, which awards up to $20,000.00 over the course of study.
-The application deadline is February 15th.
-The scholarship section of the Graduate School website offers more information on and an application for this award.
+The scholarship section of the Graduate School website offers more information about deadlines, and an application for this award.

 These awards are given for the most outstanding papers on women and/or gender written by EMU students.
 Papers must be nominated by an EMU faculty member and written in the previous calendar year.
 Nominees must be enrolled at EMU at the time the paper was written but need not be majors, minors, nor in the Women's Studies graduate program.
 Visit the Women's & Gender Studies website for more information on these awards.